AnotherKamila/chaOS/README.md

 The truth: it can blink LEDs and needs only 1805 SLOC to do that! :P

+Note: the Cortex-M4 tree is out of date and won't compile, I'll fix that when I can.

 ----------------------------------------------------------------------------

 Unless you are interested in what I think I know and what I think I should do, do not read any further.
 Also, if you think what I think I know is wrong, please please please let me know.